 What to pack for a day hike in Australia will largely depend on where you’re hiking and at what time of year, or in what weather conditions.
 A day hike in Australia could take you around Lysterfield Park Lake in Victoria (read: a stroll in the park) to the Australian Alps in heavy snow.
-So what you pack needs to cater to the place, weather conditions, and your own ability.
+So what you pack and the clothing you wear needs to cater to the place, weather conditions, and your own ability.

-This article is based on my ‘base gear’—the minimum gear I will take hiking in Australia for a day hike.
+This article is based on my ‘base gear’—the day hiking essentials for a shorter hike in Australia.
 I got the idea to write this when hiking the East Sherbrook Forest Walk in the Dandenong Ranges, a fairly easy 2-3 hour hike in a far-from-remote part of the ranges.
 The pic above is what was actually in my pack at the time.
 Two rain jackets?
 There was two of us with one pack that day.

 ✅ Pack Liner/Garbage Bag